 R3(config-if)# ip ospf priority 255

-The show ip ospf interface command output below indicates that our configuration took effect.
-However, router R4 is still DR in subnet 10.0.0.0/24.
+The output of the show ip ospf interface command below indicates that our configuration took effect.
+However, Router R4 is still the Designated Router (DR) in subnet 10.0.0.0/24.

 R3# show ip ospf interface gigabitEthernet 0/0